Podcast Sponsorship ROI Case Studies and Examples (2026)

 • Custom landing page requiring accredited investor status verification

-• Investment account application tracked from podcast source
+• Application tracking on every investment account opened from the podcast source

-• Promo code for reduced platform fees on first investment
+• Promo code for reduced platform fees on the first investment

 • CRM tagging for all podcast-attributed accounts